mims-harvard/nimfa/README.md

 Dependencies
 ------------

-Nimfa is tested to work under Python 2.6, Python 2.7, and Python 3.4.
+Nimfa is tested to work under Python 2.7 and Python 3.4.

 The required dependencies to build the software are NumPy >= 1.7.0, SciPy >= 0.12.0.